mesosphere/dcos-docs-site/README.md

 `main` is the default branch for this repo.

-D2iQ has multiple domains for documentation to support various use cases: production, beta, and development.
-The config.json file can be configured to hide certain directories (that may be a work in progress) from being visible on each site.
+D2iQ has various domains for documentation to support different use cases: production, beta, and development.
+You can modify the config.json file to hide certain directories (that are still unfinished) from being visible on each site.

 - https://docs.d2iq.com/ is our production URL and will deploy when the `main` branch is changed.
 It receives the env variable `DOCS_ENV=production`.
 - https://beta-docs.d2iq.com/ is our password protected beta URL and will deploy when the `beta` branch is changed.
 It receives the env variable `DOCS_ENV=beta`.